-The site can be accessed from the Academics tab in NYU Home or directly here: NYU Brightspace (https://brightspace.nyu.edu/d2l/home).
-If you have not activated your account or have forgotten your password, go to Start NYU (http://start.nyu.edu).
-All announcements and course-related documents will be posted on the Brightspace course site.
-Some announcements will also be distributed via e-mail.
-Thus, it is important that you actively use your NYU e-mail account, or have appropriate forwarding set up.
+Announcements and course materials are posted on the Brightspace course site.
+The site can be accessed from the Academics tab in NYU Home.
+Some announcements will be distributed via e-mail, thus, it is important that you actively use your NYU e-mail account or have appropriate forwarding set up.
 Materials on the course site can be accessed by selecting Content from the row of links at the top of the course homepage, and then using the tabs in the left-hand navigation bar.
 Materials are organized by class; within each class's tab, the content is sorted into pre- and post-class activities.